Eagle skull

 Kakapo Strigops habroptilus

 The kakapo is one of the world's most critically endangered birds, living dangerously close to extinction for more than half a century.
 It is the world's heaviest parrot, and the only flightless and nocturnal parrot.
-After many years of holding on with just a few females in New Zealand's most extensive controlled breeding program, the future looks better for kakapo since 22 chicks hatched in 2002, bringing the total up to 84 birds.
-See more
+After many years of holding on with just a few females in New Zealand's most extensive controlled breeding program, the future looks better for kakapo since a record number of chicks hatched in 2008, bringing the total to over 100 birds.

 Hear the booming call of male kakapo